bjornmeansbear/lectureScripts/ClimateDesigners.md

 [S001 NASA Earth?] [^Nasa]

+## Glossary

+I'm going to say these things a lot during my talk, so just so we are all on the same page, here is what I mean when I say these things.

+- Climate Change:
+  People have changed the atmosphere's composition; this is now resulting in changing temperatures, new weather patterns, etc. across Earth's surface
+- Climate Crisis:
+  The impending natural and social disasters of resource scarcity, massive species migration and extinction, etc. if we don't act on climate change immediately.
+- Carbon:
+  Shorthand for Carbon Dioxide, CO2
+- Drawdown:
+  Taking excess Carbon Dioxide, CO2, out of the atmosphere -- bringing it back down to the Earth in various ways...
+- Climate Designer:
+  Designers taking climate action
+- Sustainability:
+  Considering the welfare of all life into the future; and by all life I mean animal, vegetable, mineral, elemental "life".
+- Design:
+  The concious act of creating something that improves a situation; Not necessarily any particular adjectived profession.
+- Sign:
+  The semiotic sense of the word: a stand in representing some other idea or object.

 ## So you want to be a climate designer[?]

 [S002 CO2 vapor ring] > from old BIG Amager Bakke stuff. [^BIG.DK]